atlarge-research/graphalytics-platforms-graphmat/README.md

   - (TODO: provide a url pointing to the repository page.)

  2. **Build the platform drivers**:
+  - (To be deprecated): Current it is required to build the [Graphlytics core libraries](https://github.com/ldbc/ldbc_graphalytics/tree/) with ``mvn clean install -Pgranula``, soon it will be available via Maven central repo.
   - Download the source code from this repository.
   - Execute `mvn clean package` in the root directory (See details in [Software Build](https://github.com/ldbc/ldbc_graphalytics/wiki/Documentation:-Software-Build)).
   - Extract the distribution from  `graphalytics-{graphalytics-version}-graphmat-{platform-version}.tar.gz`.